deckbox/wordpress_mtg_tooltips/readme.txt

 2. An example of a really small deck listing, produced by the code shown in the description

 == Changelog ==

+= 3.3.0 =
+* Set table width to 100% for decks. max-width is still at 510px so it should not change anything for existing users.
+The max-width can be set from the plugin options to allow larger deckview sizes.

+= 3.2.0 =
+* Fixed tooltips on mobile, updated wp compat to 6.0.

 = 3.1.6 =
 * Improve responsiveness, do not force width in px.
 Move Lands by default to second column.